prettydiff/share-file-systems/documentation/commands.md

    - Quote the path if it contains non-alphanumeric characters.

 ## service
-Launches a HTTP service and web sockets so that the web tool is automatically refreshed once code changes in the local file system.
+Launches a localhost HTTP service and web sockets so that the web tool is automatically refreshed once code changes in the local file system.

 ### Examples
 1. `share service`